tonusp/NaNo2016/A_Book_of_Changes.md

 "Yes, for Herzberg it is the wedding of the year.
 Jakob, the son of our mayor, is today marrying the daughter of the mayor of our twin-town of Gora in Poland.
 It is an Esperanto-romance!
 Both the young people learned Esperanto at school after our two towns became twinned, and on one of our exchange visits of the young people, these two met, and - boom! - they fall in love.
 It's the first marriage of young people sealing the relation of our towns in a new way.
 We are all very happy, and I think the whole town will be celebrating today.
 You must join the party, too."

 And in spite of Joseph's protests that he, a stranger and visitor, would not dare presume to crash the wedding party, the landlady insisted.
 "How can you not come to the celebration?
 Fate has brought you to Herzberg on this day of all days!
-People here would be offended if you would not share in our happiness for Jakob and Klaudia, especially the young people;s mothers and fathers.
+People here would be offended if you would not share in our happiness for Jakob and Klaudia, especially the young people's mothers and fathers.
 You must come!
 I'm sure you will be asked to take a place of honour."

 In the event, Joseph was required to accept even more than that.
 As a curiosity, an English Esperantist visitor, he was invited or rather compelled to make a short speech and propose a toast.
 To the young couple; to concord between the peoples of Europe; to the international language which had helped bring them together, and which they would speak in their new home, since neither of them knew more than a very few words in each other's mother tongues.